Golden Globe Race 2018

 health benefits of sailing

-Whether you are the captain leading a crew in a race, or just spending an afternoon mooching around a lake in a dinghy, with sailing there is little scope to be a passive observer.
-Sailing is hands-on and full-on – a sport that demands physical and mental commitment.
-The health benefits of sailing are numerous:
+Whether you are the captain leading a crew in a race, or simply spending a relaxed afternoon mooching around a lake in a dinghy, sailing offers very little opportunity to be a passive observer.

 Read more